angelareginarossi/angelareginarossi/README.md

 # Hello, I'm Angela Regina Rossi

-Welcome to my GitHub profile, I'm an Italian writer, working as an Automations Writer and AI Specialist with a multidisciplinary background that spans from AI and automation to game music composition, classical and jazz piano, languages, and multimedia.
+Welcome to my GitHub profile, I'm an Italian computer scientist and engineer, working as an Automations Engineer and AI Specialist with a multidisciplinary background that spans from AI and automation to game music composition, classical and jazz piano, languages, and multimedia.

 ---